Pauline Frommer's First Music Festival Vacation—And Advice on Planning Your Own

 Pre-planning is also key for some of the non-music activities (see above for those).
 At FloydFest, there were limited spots available on the hikes and in the classes, so people who signed up in the morning had a better chance of participating than those who showed up at the start time and tried to take part.

 I was impressed by how thoughtfully our individual needs were handled at FloydFest.
-Though no outside food was allowed in—the onsite vendors wouldn't have allowed that—about 40% of the meals sold were either vegetarian or vegan.
+About 40% of the meals sold by the onsite food vendors were either vegetarian or vegan.
 And there were signs announcing that other dietary requirements, like nut allergies, could be handled.

 That festival, and others, also sets aside a space for Alcoholics Anonymous and other groups to support those attendees who want a substance-free experience.